MSI: Maximize Support-Set Information for Few-Shot Segmentation: Experiments

-Fig.~\ref{fig:visual_comparison} draws visual comparisons between VAT~+~MSI and the baseline VAT~\cite{VAT}, which depends only on target features.
-Tab.~\ref{table:Ablation_study1} highlights the superiority of the VAT~+~MSI, which utilizes the entire features from the support image.
-These results indicate that using the entire support image improves results compared to using only the target information.
-Now, we describe four challenging FSS cases where MSI is effective (Fig.~\ref{fig:4cases}).
+As MSI can better capture target object information, it is more capable of handling challenging FSS scenarios.
+Fig.~\ref{fig:4cases} draws visual comparisons between VAT~+~MSI and the baseline VAT~\cite{VAT} on four challenging FSS cases where MSI is particularly effective.
+We discuss these cases below.

-\textbf{When the same instance of the target class is not masked:} Fig.~\ref{fig:features} visualizes different kinds of features in SIF using VAT~+~MSI on PASCAL-5$^i$~\cite{pascal}~(ResNet50~\cite{Resnet}): SIF with only target features, SIF with only background features, SIF with the entire image's features.
+\textbf{When an instance of the target class is not masked:} Fig.~\ref{fig:features} visualizes different kinds of features in SIF using VAT~+~MSI on PASCAL-5$^i$~\cite{pascal}~(ResNet50~\cite{Resnet}).
 We observe that the support mask fails to mask an instance of the same class, i.e., the sofa on the right side.
-Therefore, SIF with target features are generated only from the upper sofa.
-Next, SIF with background features are not much effective overall, even though they better segment the magnified part in the cyan box.
-Finally, SIF with the entire image's features, which incorporate both the former and the latter features, allows accurate segmentation of the target object, both inside and outside the cyan box.
+Therefore, SIF with target features is generated only from the upper sofa.
+Next, SIF with background features is not very effective overall, even though they better segment the magnified part in the cyan box.
+Finally, SIF with the entire image's features (ours), which incorporate both the former and the latter features, allows accurate segmentation of the target object, both inside and outside the cyan box.
 This indicates that background features have target information and utilizing the features improves the performance of FSS.

-\textbf{Support mask is very small:} In PASCAL-5$^i$~\cite{pascal} and COCO-20$^i$~\cite{lin2015microsoft}, there are several cases where the support masks are very small because the target object only occupies a small part of the support image.
-To show that MSI is more effective than the existing methods on very small target objects, in both PASCAL-5$^i$~\cite{pascal} and COCO-20$^i$~\cite{lin2015microsoft}, we compare the mIoU for cases when the support mask occupies less than 5\% of the support image.
+\textbf{Support mask is very small:} In PASCAL-5 and COCO-20, there are several cases where the support masks are very small because the target object only occupies a small part of the support image.
+We compare the mIoU for cases when the support mask occupies less than 5\% of the support image~(Tab.~\ref{table:Ablation_study3}).
 Compared to VAT~\cite{VAT}, VAT~+~MSI displays noticeable gains of 3.9\% and 4.1\% (in mIOU) for PASCAL-5$^i$ and COCO-20$^i$, respectively.
+These results show that MSI is more effective than the existing methods on very small target objects in both PASCAL-5$^i$~\cite{pascal} and COCO-20$^i$~\cite{lin2015microsoft}.